-You will investigate media industries, media language, representation and audience theories via three key areas of the media: news, film and music videos.
+You will investigate media industries, media language, representation and audience theories via three key areas of the media: news, film, advertising and music videos.

-Unit 2 - (Non-examination assessment / coursework 16%) Production Work - You will create a media product in response to a choice of titles set by the WJEC. eg. Create a new print or online magazine for a specified target audience or create a print marketing campaign to promote a new film: a range of posters and DVD cover.
+Unit 2 - (Non-examination assessment / coursework 16%)

+Production Work - You will create a media product in response to a choice of titles set by the WJEC. eq.
+Create a new print or online magazine for a specified target audience or create a print marketing campaign to promote a new film: a range of posters and DVD cover.

-A-level Overview - The media's social and historical significance, developments and the global nature of media.
+A Level Overview - The media's social and historical significance, developments and the global nature of media.
 You will study genre, narrative, structuralism and postmodernism.
-Typical texts used: advertising and film marketing to study historical context, gender and audience theory; newspapers and current affairs programmes to study points of view, discourse, media organisations, audience responses and ethnicity.
-Two pieces of production work.
+Typical texts used: crime fiction, magazines and video games.